SujalKThapa/BasicMNIST/README.md

 # BasicMNIST
-A jupyter notebook containing code for recognizing Handwritten letters using the MNIST database.
+A Jupyter notebook containing code for recognizing Handwritten letters using the MNIST database.
 Usually one of the first tasks done when learning Machine Learning.